mdavoodi/www/source/blog/2015-10-30-jai-joins-hashicorp.html.md

 [Jai Desai](https://www.linkedin.com/in/jaidesai) is now an employee of HashiCorp!

-Jai is joining as our director of enterprise solutions.
+Jai is joining as our Senior Director of Enterprise Solutions.
 He brings a rich set of experience including product management, technical product marketing, system engineering and sales.
-Jai will be focused on enabling our customers with a focus on the enterprise.
+Jai will be focused on enabling our Enterprise customers.

 READMORE